-In our implementation of this method, unlike what is done in PicoSAT, we maintain the specialpurpose two-literal clause adjacency-list representation also when the solver is in proof-generation mode.
+In our implementation of this method, unlike what is done in PicoSAT, we maintain the special-purpose two-literal clause adjacency-list representation also when the solver is in proof-generation mode.
 Hence the performance slowdown with respect to our basic reference solver corresponds exactly to the overhead due to the bookkeeping for proof generation.
 Our implementation treats all conflicts in a uniform way, including the one obtaining the empty clause.
-This in in contrast to what is done with the final decision-level-zero conflict in Zhang and Malik's trace format, which gets a non-uniform treatment in [ZM03] (in fact, the explanations given in section 3 correspond to our simplified uniform view where the empty clause has its conflict analysis like any other clause).
+This in in contrast to what is done with the final decision-level-zero conflict in Zhang and Malik's trace format, which gets a non-uniform treatment in [ZM03] (in fact, the explanations given in the introduction correspond to our simplified uniform view where the empty clause has its conflict analysis like any other clause).

-The parents lists of units and binary clauses are stored in a separate memory zone, as we also did for the IAs method.
+The parents lists of units and binary clauses are stored in a separate memory zone, as we also did for the IA's method.
 Unit and binary clauses are never deleted in our solver.
 Essentially, at SAT solving time (more precisely, during conflict analysis) what is required is a direct access to the ID of a given clause.
 For unit and binary clauses we do this by hashing (for the larger clauses this is not necessary, since the clause, along with all its information and literals, is already being accessed during conflict analysis).
 At proof extraction time, one needs direct access to the parent list corresponding to a given clause ID.
 This we do by another hash table that only exists during proof extraction.
-In [Gel02] another in-memory algorithm for extracting shorter proofs is presented; however, it is reported to need much more memory and time than the algorithms explained here.

-6.2.
-Our New Method with Child Count
+4.2 Our New Method with Child Count

 The idea we develop in this section is the following: instead of just an is-parent bit, we keep along with each clause a counter, called the childcounter, of how many of its children have some active descendant.
 Here a clause is considered active if it participates in the DPLL derivation rules that are implemented in the SAT solver.
-In our solver, that is the case if it has at most two literals (these clauses are never deleted in our solver) or if it has at least three literals and has not been removed by the Forget rule (i.e., it is being watched in the twowatched literal data structure for unit propagation [MMZ+01]).
+In our solver, that is the case if it has less than three literals (these clauses are never deleted in our solver) or if it has at least three literals and has not been removed by the Forget rule (i.e., it is being watched in the two-watched literal data structure for unit propagation [MMZ+01]).